Alternative Comedy | Writing | Performing| Facilitating

 I’m driven, determined, reliable, and – most importantly – always on the hunt for fun.

 I care about the process and the people who make things happen – if it’s not enjoyable to do then in my (neurodivergent) mind, it’s not worth doing.
-I’m access-centred and wellbeing focuessed – working hard within my capacity to help meet the needs of my community.
+I’m access-centred and wellbeing focussed – working hard within my capacity to help meet the needs of my community.

 Role